The Ultimate In Birding Tours

 14 Days Group Size Limit 7

-FINLAND & ARCTIC NORWAY: OVERVIEW
+FINLAND & ARCTIC NORWAY BIRDING TOUR: OVERVIEW

 Birdquest’s Finland & Arctic Norway birding tours, which include famous Varangerfjord, are a classic European birding experience.
 Our Finland & Arctic Norway birding tour is the perfect way to see the many wonderful specialities of this beautiful part of the world, which include three real mega-lifers, Siberian Jay, Siberian Tit (or Grey-headed Chickadee) and Parrot Crossbill, as well as Yellow-billed Loon, King and Steller’s Eiders, Gyrfalcon, Western Capercaillie, Black and Hazel Grouse, Jack Snipe, Thick-billed Murre (or Brünnich’s Guillemot), Pine Grosbeak and Arctic (or Hoary) Redpoll.
-For every visitor, a major highlight is the wonderful, charismatic suite of owls: Great Grey, Ural, Boreal (or Tengmalm’s) and Eurasian Pygmy Owls, Eurasian Eagle-Owl and Northern Hawk-Owl.
+For every visitor, a major highlight is the wonderful, charismatic suite of owls: Great Grey, Ural, Boreal (or Tengmalm’s) and Eurasian Pygmy Owls and Northern Hawk-Owl.
 There is even the chance to watch Brown Bears.
 This far northern part of Europe definitely ranks as one of the continent’s classic birding destinations.
 What more could one ask!?

 As many of the most sought-after species are very localized, or thinly spread, both sufficient time and local expertise is essential if one wants to see the more difficult species.
 The high cost of living makes a comprehensive tour to Finland and Arctic Norway relatively expensive, but this is more than outweighed by the experience of seeing some of Europe’s most exciting birds amidst the wide-open spaces of the ‘Land of the Midnight Sun’.